Consensys/evm-analyzer-benchmark-suite/README.md

 ## Introduction

-This repo aims to be a collection of benchmarks suites for evaluating the precision of EVM code analysis tools
+This repo aims to be a collection of benchmarks suites for evaluating the precision of EVM code analysis tools.

+If you just want to see the reports created as a result of running the various analyzers over the benchmark suites, you can find that [here](https://ethereumanalysisbenchmarks.github.io/).

 It started out as is a fork of Suhabe Bugara's excellent benchmark suite, and [this